ericcropp/Impact-T_Examples/README.md

 For these notebooks to work well on s3df, use the following command from iana on s3df

-srun --partition milano --account <account> -N 1 -n 1 --cores-per-task <n_tasks> --time HH:MM:SS --pty /bin/bash
+srun --partition milano --account <account> -N 1 -n 1 --cpus-per-task <n_tasks> --time HH:MM:SS --pty /bin/bash